SeansC12/newsquest/README.md

 Newsquest is a one-stop news site where the user can view news articles published on all major journalist websites.
 It uses a News API to fetch from all these different sources.
 It also gamifies the experience by keeping track of user points, which are incremented by reading a news article.

+Note: The site is down for now to save on deployment costs.

 # Tech Stack
 - Next.js
 - Supabase